Hainault Forest

 Colias croceus

-The Clouded Yellow butterfly is an immigrant normally originating from North Africa and Southern Europe.
-Numbers vary and some years we don't see them at Hainault Forest.
+The Clouded Yellow butterfly is typically an immigrant species that comes from North Africa and Southern Europe.
+Their populations can fluctuate, and there are years when they are not observed in Hainault Forest.

 #